payment-external-notification/HPM2SampleCode/HPM2SampleCodeJava/README.md

 4. Modify the Hosted Page configurtions in Zuora application.

-   Hosted Domain - set to the domain which HPM2SampleCodeJava will run at.
+   Hosted Domain - set to the domain which this sample application will run at.
 For example: http://localhost:8080

-   Callback Path - set to HPM2SampleCodeJava/callback.
+   Callback Path - set to HPM2SampleCodeJava/callback within which 'HPM2SampleCodeJava' is the path of this sample application.

 5. Build this project.